s1lentcs/HeyThatsMine/README.md

 The mod has multiple commands which you can use on your containers

-### Flag
+### Flag (Updated to /chest commands)

-`/htm flag`: Checks the flags of a specific container.
+`/chest flag`: Checks the flags of a specific container.
 Left click on the container after running this command to check

-`/htm flag <type> <value>`: Left click a container to set the flag
+`/chest flag <type> <value>`: Left click a container to set the flag

 Permission node: `htm.command.flag`

 ### Set

-`/htm set PUBLIC`: Allows everyone to access the container
+`/chest set PUBLIC`: Allows everyone to access the container

-`/htm set PRIVATE`: Allows only the owner and those with permissions to access the container
+`/chest set PRIVATE`: Allows only the owner and those with permissions to access the container

-`/htm set KEY`: Allows only those with a key to access the container
+`/chest set KEY`: Allows only those with a key to access the container

 Permission node: `htm.command.set`

 ### Trust

-`/htm trust <player> [global]`: Allows a player to access that container if private
+`/chest trust <player> [global]`: Allows a player to access that container if private

 Permission node: `htm.command.trust`

 ### Untrust

-`/htm untrust <player> [global]`: Revokes a player's access to the container
+`/chest untrust <player> [global]`: Revokes a player's access to the container

 Permission node: `htm.command.trust`

 ### Remove

-`/htm remove`: Removes all protections from a container
+`/chest remove`: Removes all protections from a container

 Permission node: `htm.command.remove`

 ### Transfer

-`/htm transfer <player>`: Transfers ownership to another player
+`/chest transfer <player>`: Transfers ownership to another player

 Permission node: `htm.command.transfer`